International Institute for Species Exploration: Top 10 New Species list

-Starting in 2008, the IISE has published an annual list of the "Top 10 New Species" in an effort to increase public awareness of the diversity of life on Earth.
-The list is credited with bringing attention to the abundance of new discovers, just as the world's species are declining.
+Between 2008 and 2018, the IISE published an annual list of the "Top 10 New Species" in an effort to increase public awareness of the diversity of life on Earth.
+The list was credited with bringing attention to the abundance of new discovers, just as the world's species are declining.
 Additionally, Wheeler said he hopes it spurs a sense of urgency to catalog Earth's creatures.

-Each year an international panel picks the list from the 17,000–18,000 species described during the previous calendar year, emphasizing diversity with their picks.
+Each year an international panel picked the list from the 17,000–18,000 species described during the previous calendar year, emphasizing diversity with their picks.
 To be eligible for inclusion, the species must have been formally described in an accredited scientific journal and named within the previous calendar year.
-The list is published on or just before May 23, the birthday of Carl Linnaeus, the "father" of taxonomy.
-The list is unordered.
-According to selection committee chair Antonio Valdecasas, it is very difficult to select the list due to the large number of species discovered each year.
-He added that "always surprised" by the diverse discoveries each year and that we are "very far" from a complete description of life on Earth.
+The list was published on or just before May 23, the birthday of Carl Linnaeus, the "father" of taxonomy.
+The list was unordered.
+According to selection committee chair Antonio Valdecasas, it was very difficult to select the list due to the large number of species discovered each year.
+He added that he was "always surprised" by the diverse discoveries each year and that we are "very far" from a complete description of life on Earth.

-The list regularly draws considerable press attention.
+The list regularly drew considerable press attention.
 The Delhi Daily News said the list "highlights the most amazing species found last year", while the New Zealand Herald called the creatures it features "bizarre discoveries".
 TIME magazine called the list the "best of the best when it comes to new life".